How Well Do Lip Balms Work? A to Z

 - Finally, avoid products that contain camphor.
 This ingredient has been linked to skin dryness and inflammation before.

 These are of course some of the common ingredients to avoid but they are not all of them.

 If you have very sensitive skin or lips, it may be better to consult widely with your dermatologist before buying any balm.
 This will help you narrow down your options to the most ideal products out there.

 Well, once you have managed to find the best lip balm, you may want to apply it at night before going to sleep as well.

 This is not a common practice.
 A lot of people apply the balm when leaving the house.
 There is nothing wrong with that but for the best possible result, ensure your lips are moisturized all the time, and this means applying the balm even when you are sleeping.

 This idea is especially very effective during winter and would go a long way in protecting your lips against that dry and cold air usually present in this season.

 Dry and chapped lips are very common all over the world and while there are so many causes of this problem, lip balms are always the most common solution.

-Not all lip balms will work and some may even make your lip dryness worse.
-You are therefore required to take your time and analyze all the products before you buy.
+Not all lip balms will work, and some may even make your lip dryness worse.
+You are therefore required to take your time and analyze all the products before you buy them.